-Note 1: If a student failed to earn the credit in the term or semester indicated with the mark "o" or "o" in the column of "Academic year", it is allowed to take the subject in a following term or semester.
-It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects that is published for every academic year, because some subjects might be provided in a term or semester other than that
+Note 1: If a student failed to earn the credit in the term or semester indicated with the mark "©" or "○" in the column of "Academic year", it is allowed to take the subject in a following term or semester.
+It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects that is published for every academic year, because some subjects might be provided in a term or semester other than that which is shown in this document.

 Note 2: The credit for "Field Research in the English-speaking World" and that for "Online English Seminar I·II·III", that are earned through a program of self-study, are not accepted as the credit for graduation.
-However, a credit for foreign language study abroad might be accepted as that for "Basic English Usage II", "Basic English Usage III" based on advance application.
+However, a credit for foreign language study abroad might be accepted as that for "Basic English Usage II", "Basic English Usage II", or "Basic English Usage III" based on advance application.
 For the details, refer to the description regarding English subjects in liberal arts education in the Students Handbook.